ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 $ prefect block ls
 ```

-### 👉 Create a docker image and push to DockerHub
+### Create a docker image and push to Docker Hub

-We are adding our Python script in a Docker container, so we can create and push the image (ozkary/prefect:mta-de-101) to DockerHub.
+We are adding our Python script in a Docker container, so we can create and push the image (ozkary/prefect:mta-de-101) to Docker Hub.
 This should enable us to later create a deployment definition and refer to that image, so we can download it from a centralized hub location to one or more environments.

 > 👉 Make sure to run the Docker build command where the Docker file is located or use -f with the file path.
 Ensure Docker is also running.